When does YouthWorks 2023 start and when does it end?

 How is hiring a youth different from hosting a YouthWorker?

 Hiring youth is different from hosting for several reasons:

-Can participants work more 20 hours a week for six weeks?
+Can participants work more than 25 hours a week for five weeks?

 You are welcome and encouraged to pay more than minimum wage, but per state law, you must pay at least minimum wage.

-What if I want to keep someone after the summer?
+What if I want to continue employing a YouthWorker after the summer program ends?